Page navigation

 A more detailed overview of average salaries for various occupations can be found by browsing job profiles on Prospects.

-Over time we have seen wholescale changes in the labour market.
-For example, 40% of jobs today are in roles that did not exist 50 years ago.
-Yet, many of the industries on these lists are those that have been practised for centuries and have traditionally been well paid.
+Over time, we've seen sweeping changes in the labour market.
+For example, nearly 55% of the fastest-growing UK jobs in 2025 didn't exist 25 years ago.5 Yet, many of the industries here have been practised for centuries and have traditionally offered well-paid careers.

 How much more do graduates earn than non-graduates?